 (b) Personally identifying and confidential information of data subjects and of reporters of abuse that are contained in the records of the Commission shall be redacted from the records when disclosure of such information is not required by the public interest underlying the discretionary release of such records.

-9.03: continued

 (4) Release Pursuant to Legal Process.
 Subject to the provisions of 118 CMR 9.00, whenever information or data contained in the documents or data in the possession of the Commission is sought by compulsory legal process in any civil or criminal proceeding, the Commission shall respond to the legal process as the Commission deems appropriate pursuant to M.G.L. c.
 19C, § 3 and/or 118 CMR 9.00, which may include but is not limited to, requesting a protective order or an order quashing the process.